cturvey/RandomNinjaChef/uBloxOSNMA/README.md

 When you hit that time, click the SEND button to dispatch.

-You can check the result via UBX-NAV-TRUSTEDTIME, and how slow your reaction time is. ~500 ms in my case.
+You can check the result via UBX-NAV-TIMETRUSTED, and how slow your reaction time is. ~500 ms in my case.

 On an embedded platform this can be done more mechanically if you have a button to confirm UTC as determine via GPS/GNSS at a location/time you trust the system.